Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/02-Token-Work-Contract.md

 ## Registry

-Following the procedure of the [Cardano Registry](https://github.com/cardano-foundation/cardano-token-registry) the contract will be submitted as GitHub pull request to the contracts registry of NFT-DAO with a copy of the JSON file description of the NFT.
+Following the procedure of the [Cardano Registry](https://github.com/cardano-foundation/cardano-token-registry) GitHUb the contract will be submitted as GitHub pull request to the contracts registry of NFT-DAO with a copy of the JSON file description of the NFT.

 ## Review